-9.1 Section 38 of the Planning and Compulsory Purchase Act 2004, states that applications should be determined in accordance with the development plan unless material considerations indicate otherwise.
+- 9.1 Section 38 of the Planning and Compulsory Purchase Act 2004 states that applications should be determined in accordance with the development plan unless material considerations indicate otherwise.
 Consideration will also be necessary to determine the appropriate weight to be afforded to the development plan following the publication of the National Planning Policy Framework.
-Paragraphs 208 - 219 of the NPPF set out how its policies should be implemented and the weight which should be attributed to the UDP policies.
-Paragraph 215 confirms that due weight should be given to relevant policies in existing plans according to their degree of consistency with the NPPF.
-At the heart of the NPPF is the presumption in favour of sustainable development and would support the delivery of a wide choice of quality homes with housing applications being considered in the context of a presumption in favour of sustainable development.

-- 9.2 Policy (OL4) seeks to retain areas of protected green space, including not only designated spaces (this site is not designated in this regard) but also 'areas of land in similar use but which are too small to be shown as Protected Green Spaces on the proposals map'. - 9.3 Criterion (d) of the policy states that an exception to the policy requirement to retain green space can be made where the retention of a site or facilities for sport or recreational use is not necessary and the site has no special significance to the interests of sport and recreation.
-Tameside has recently produced a Playing Pitch Strategy and Action Plan report which does not identify the application site as being necessary to deliver the Council's aspirations to develop leisure space in the long term (next 6 years+). - 9.4 There are two large areas of protected open space within 10 minutes walking distance of the proposed development sites, which is the recommended walking distance threshold for Tameside.
+Paragraphs 212 217 of the NPPF set out how its policies should be implemented and the weight which should be attributed to the UDP policies. - 9.2 Paragraph 213 confirms that due weight should be given to relevant policies in existing plans according to their degree of consistency with the NPPF.
+At the heart of the NPPF is the presumption in favour of sustainable development. - 9.3 Policy OL4 of the UDP seeks to retain areas of protected green space, including not only designated spaces (this site is not designated in this regard) but also 'areas of land in similar use but which are too small to be shown as Protected Green Spaces on the Proposals Map'. - 9.4 Criterion (d) of the policy states that an exception to the policy requirement to retain green space can be made where the retention of a site or facilities for sport or recreational use is not necessary and the site has no special significance to the interests of sport and recreation.
+Tameside has recently produced a Playing Pitch Strategy and Action Plan report which does not identify the application site as being necessary to deliver the Council's aspirations to develop leisure space in the long term (next 6 years+). - 9.5 There are two large areas of protected open space within 10 minutes walking distance of the proposed development sites, which is the recommended walking distance threshold for Tameside.
 These are the recreation ground and open space associated with the King George Fields to the south east, accessed via Egmont Street and Mossley Park to the north-west, accessed via Old Brow.
-These areas of protected space are significantly larger than the application site and include equipped play space. - 9.5 Paragraph 77 of the NPPF states that Local Green Space designation will not be appropriate for most green areas or open space and that the designation should only be used where the following criteria apply: - Where the green space is in reasonably close proximity to the community it serves; - Where the green space is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value, tranquillity or richness of its wildlife; and - Where the green area is local in character and does not apply to an extensive tract of land.' - 9.6 Whilst the land would comply with criterion 1 and 3, it is considered that the land does not hold the value required by criterion 2. - 9.7 A number of the neighbour representations received in objection to the proposals refer to the positive contribution that the green space makes to the character of the area and that is not disputed.
-The land form a visual break in the line of development which fronts Manchester Road and the trees in the northern portion of the site provide screening of the development on Bury Street to the east of the land.
-The drop in land levels eastwards from the main road also emphasises the character of this land as space in an otherwise relatively high density streetscene.
-However, the relatively small scale nature of the land, the close proximity of residential properties and Manchester Road reduce the sense of tranquillity.
-The site is not designated as a site of ecological or historic significance (either nationally or locally.)
-Due to the combination of these factors, whilst it is considered that the land would comply with criterion 1 and 3, it is considered that the land does not hold the value required by criterion 2 to warrant protection, in line with the guidance contained within paragraph 77 of the NPPF. - 9.8 In determining this planning application, it must also be considered that the majority of the area of open space would be unaffected by the proposals, remaining outside of the application site boundary.
-The enclosure of the land between the turning head and the existing railings on the boundary of the site with Manchester Road would clearly reduce the amount of open space.
-However, the amenity value of the overall piece of land as an undeveloped gap between a densely lined streetscene would still be apparent.
-It would be possible to maintain the existing trees in the northern portion of the site and those immediately north of the land to be enclosed as part of this application, ensuring that the amenity value of the majority of the site on the streetscene would be retained.
+These areas of protected space are significantly larger than the application site and include equipped play space. - 9.6 Paragraph 100 of the NPPF states that Local Green Space designation will not be appropriate for most green areas or open space and that the designation should only be used where the following criteria apply: - Where the green space is in reasonably close proximity to the community it serves; - Where the green space is demonstrably special to a local community and hold particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife;